chasemc67/ProductWebScraper/README.md

-### Web Scraper for automation product scraping from VentureSupply's vendor sites, into Shopify
+### Automate Product Scraping from VentureSupply's Vendor Sites

+A simple web scraper, written using scrapy.
+Visits vendors sites, scrapes down all of their product information, and prepares a CSV file for upload into shopify.

 Supports:
 * [Karcher](https://www.kaercher.com/int/)